 Ezekiel the prophet preached to Jews of the Babylonian captivity from 593 BC to 563 BC, according to the Bible's book of Ezekiel.
 The book discusses the fall of Jerusalem in 586 BC and contains many oracles of warning.
 He sometimes symbolically acted out his prophecies.
 He spoke about the restoration of Israel and the destruction of empires that sought to destroy Israel.
 Those empires, by the way, have been destroyed, and Israel today is being restored.

-Below is a partial listing of Ezekiel's prophecies, based on copyrighted research from the book, 100 Prophecies.
+Below is a partial listing of Ezekiel's prophecies.

 The Jews would avenge the Edomites

 Tyre would be attacked by many nations

 Tyre would be scraped and made bare

 To read more about Ezekiel, click here for our Biblical people profile of the prophet Ezekiel